katcipis/sophia/notes/meetings.md

 is less important, it is easier to be interrupted and then go back to work.

-In the end "creative work" ends up being tasks that you actually have to think to perform, our brains excel at auto pilot modes, because they are very cheap, anything that you can do on auto pilot will be easier to be interrupted and resumed.
+So "creative work" ends up being tasks that you actually have to think to perform, our brains excel at auto pilot modes, because they are very cheap, anything that you can do on auto pilot will be easier to be interrupted and resumed.